 More Warner Downtown pages: vintage exterior views | recent exterior views | interior views |

-Opened: August 17, 1920 as the Pantages Theatre.
+the Pantages Theatre.
 The Pantages circuit initially just featured vaudeville but by the time this theatre opened had moved to a format of vaudeville along with feature films.
 Photo: Bill Counter

 A view of the new Pantages upon its 1920 opening.
 The illustration originally appeared in the August 14 issue of the Seattle Argus.
 Thanks to Danni Bayles-Yeager for posting it on a page about the theatre in her Performing Arts Archive.
 It's now also on Wikipedia.
 The caption: